XxCHANDLERxX/notes/sci206/README.md

 Helium Balloon
 Density of balloon+helium is < density of air, so it rises.

-Demo: Cartesian diver
+*Demo:*: Cartesian diver
 Squid/Octopus with a bubble inside of a water bottle sinks when the water bottle is squeezed.
 The density of the water doesn't change, because it's too hard to compress--but the air bubble on the squid gets smaller.

 You can pour liquids, solids (like sand), and gases!
-Demo: Pouring dry ice into a cup with a candle into it quenches the candle.
+*Demo:*: Pouring dry ice into a cup with a candle into it quenches the candle.

-Demo: Bubbles!
+*Demo:*: Bubbles!
 Air in a bubble is slightly denser than outside because it takes a bit of force to expand the envelope.
 The bubble of soap-water-soap "biolayer" is very light, so bubbles tend to float.

-Demo: "Chopping" parsley by putting it in liquid nitrogen."
+*Demo:*: "Chopping" parsley by putting it in liquid nitrogen."
-Demo: "Hammering a nail with a liquid-nitrogen-frozen banana."
+*Demo:*: "Hammering a nail with a liquid-nitrogen-frozen banana."
 Note: Liquid nitrogen is boiling because the banana is warmer than the nitrogen and makes it evaporate.